“Nobody Died At Sandy Hook”

 “There are, however, two more suspicious facts: 1) Manfredonia was wearing camouflaged clothes when spotted in the woods behind the school; and 2) Manfredonia’s home address is ‘directly behind’ the other murder scene, the home of Adam Lanza.” pg.
 191

 Almost none of this is true.
-Potentially none of it.
-Christopher Manfredonia was never in the woods, nor was he wearing camouflage.
-He was wearing khakis.
-This is corroborated by multiple eyewitnesses and confirmed by Officer Seabrook’s dashcam video:
+Manfredonia was not in the woods and was not wearing camouflage.
+He was wearing khakis, as confirmed by eyewitnesses and Officer Seabrook’s dashcam video:

 “Further, it isn’t just Mr. Parker’s laugh: he also takes a deep breath and seems to right himself the way actors do before starting a scene.” pg.
 191